marcwrobel/jbanking/README.md

 ## Requirements

-jbanking requires at least [Java 8](https://adoptium.net/) (build is tested against Java 8, 11, 17 and 21).
-It has no additional dependency !
+jbanking requires at least [Java 8](https://adoptium.net/) (build is tested against Java 8, 11, 17, and 21).
+It has no additional dependency!

-## Use it !
+## Use it!

 You can download the latest build on [Maven Central](https://search.maven.org/artifact/fr.marcwrobel/jbanking) or use it as a maven dependency: